GfSE/SAF-Specification/stakeholders.md

 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement the interfaces in my SW subsystem, if necessary.***
+* Which logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, as design authority I have to ensure that the SW Element fulfills the allocated logical concept (specification).***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***